rowanlea/UsefulScripts/TerraformExport.md

 If the terminal outputs No changes needed, then congratulations!

 **Note:** from my experience it's unlikely to report this.
-The tool is so flaky it will always report changes.
+Azure Terraform generation is so flaky that it will always report changes.

 ## Deploying and removing
 You can deploy with `terraform apply main.tfplan` after you've done the plan.